angular/github-robot/README.md

 \n**If you want your PR to be merged, it has to pass all the CI checks.**
 \n
 \nIf you can't get the PR to a green state due to flakes or broken master, please try rebasing to master and/or restarting the CI job.
 If that fails and you believe that the issue is not due to your change, please contact the caretaker and ask for help."

+# options for the triage plugin
+triage:
+  # number of the milestone to apply when the issue is triaged
+  defaultMilestone: 82,
+  # arrays of labels that determine if an issue is triaged
+  triagedLabels:
+    -
+      - "type: bug"
+      - "severity"
+      - "freq"
+      - "comp:"
+    -
+      - "type: feature"
+      - "comp:"
 ```

 ### Manual installation